UCIDataScienceInitiative/IntroR_Workshop/index.md

   + 10.1 generate a histogram for each variable (one histogram per plot); save all plots in a pdf file and check the file.
 Need to install and load "ggplot2" package if you have not done so.
   + 10.2 (optional) reshape the continuous-variable-subset of the data and use facet_grid to generate a graph that contains the histograms for all the continuous variables.
 Hint: melt the data so that the values of all variables go into one column and with another column (a factor) recording which variable the value is from.
 The variable names will be the levels of this factor.
 Save the graph in a pdf file and check the file.
 You will need the "reshape2" package.

 EX11.
 Boxplot of mpg by different levels of origin to visually check if mpg is different across different categories.
 First look up how to make a boxplot in the online ggplot2 documentation.
-Mpg does look different across different origin categories, suggesting mpg is likely to depend on the car origin.
+In order for boxplot to work, make sure the variable for the x-axis (origin in this case) needs to be of factor type.
+After you've generated the plots, you can see mpg does look different across different origin categories, suggesting mpg is likely to depend on the car origin.
 We will do a formal statistical test later.
   + (optional) add an additional layer a)geom_point or b)geom_jitter() and see what happens

 ---